netherfoam/netherfoam.github.io/content/projects/runescape.md

 +++

 I spent a lot of time reverse engineering the game RuneScape to enjoy and learn.
-I originally saw other servers had done the same thing but upon inspecting their code, I decided I was capable of doing a better job.
+I originally saw other servers had done the same thing but upon inspecting their code, I, somewhat naively, decided I was capable of doing better.
 I started from scratch and built a server from the ground up.
 I used other projects as a reference for the network protocol and data formats, as well as the obfuscated game client code.
-Usually, when someone tells me they made a private server for a game, my eyes glaze over because they've just forked another project and changed a few things.
+Usually, when someone announces they've written a private server for a game, they've just forked another project.
 That's not where I started - I started with a blank folder and a goal.

 ![](/projects/bots.png)

-It took me a few months to get to a point where a player could log in and walk around.
-I worked on the project on and off, and eventually got to have a lot of core elements of the game: walking, npcs, dialogue, combat, skills, items, loot, attacks, magic and prayers, PvP, vendors, dynamically created maps and some special interactions.
-Much of this was done using a maven multi-module project with a core module and modules for various features.
+It took a few months to get to a point where a player could log in and walk around.
+I worked on and off, and eventually implemented many of the core elements of the game: walking, npcs, dialogue, combat, skills, items, loot, attacks, magic and prayers, PvP, vendors, dynamically created maps and some special interactions.
+This was done using a maven multi-module project with a core module and modules for various features.
 I had little real-world experience so this made no use of dependency injection, hibernate or any other frameworks.
 I constructed my own event system and plugin system, which was heavily influenced by the Bukkit server structure that I'd worked on previously.